ctrlplusb/approachable-fp-in-scala/chapter_04.md

-# Chapter 4: Functions for everyone!
+# Chapter 4: Basic Types and Functions

-TODO